vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear decks
-2. GreenTea clears all decks
+2. Green Tea clears all decks

     Use case ends.